 However, the IRB recognizes that, while enrollment of new subjects cannot occur after the expiration of IRB approval, temporarily continuing participation of already enrolled subjects may be necessary or appropriate, for example, when the research interventions hold out the prospect of direct benefit to the subjects, or when withholding those interventions or safety monitoring procedures, would place subjects at increased risk.
 In these instances, the investigator should, at the earliest opportunity, contact HRPP/IRB staff and submit a request to continue those research activities that are in the best interests of subjects.
 Such a request should specifically list the research activities that should continue, and provide justification, and indicate whether the request applies to all or only certain subjects.
-The IRB chair or designee will review the request and provide a determination regarding what activities, if any, may continue during the lapse.
+The IRB chair or designee reviews the request and provides a determination regarding what activities, if any, may continue during the lapse.
 Such a determination may include a time limit or other conditions or restrictions.
 If the IRB decides that subjects already enrolled in the study should continue to receive the interventions that were being administered to subjects under the research project, data collection (especially safety information) should also continue for such subjects.

 When there is insufficient time to obtain an IRB determination (eg, the study regimen includes daily administration of an investigational agent), the investigator may make an initial determination, in consultation with the subjects' treating physician, if appropriate.
 In such cases, the investigator must, as soon as possible, contact HRPP/IRB staff and submit a request for confirmation that the IRB agrees with the determination.
-The IRB chair or designee will review the request and provide a determination.
-In the event that the IRB does not agree with the investigator's determination, or agrees only in part (eg, agrees that some but not all of the activities are in the best interests of subjects), the IRB will notify the investigator who must then comply with the IRB requirements or request a re-review of the determination by providing additional justification or information that the IRB may not have considered.
+The IRB chair or designee reviews the request and provides a determination, or agrees only in part (eg, agrees that some but not all of the activities are in the best interests of subjects), the IRB notifies the Principal Investigator who must then comply with the IRB requirements or request a re-review of the determination by providing additional justification or information that the IRB may not have considered.

-7.8 Modification of an Approved Protocol
+Modification of an Approved Protocol

 Investigators may wish to modify or amend their approved applications.
-Investigators must seek IRB approval before making any changes, no matter how minor, in approved research unless the change is necessary to eliminate apparent immediate hazards to the subject (in which case the IRB must then be notified at once).
+Investigators must seek IRB approval before making any changes, no matter how minor, in approved research unless the change is necessary to eliminate apparent immediate hazards to the subject, in which case the IRB must then be notified at once.

-Modifications may be permanent (protocol modification) which make changes to the protocol for all remaining subjects or one-time changes for a specific subject (protocol exception).
-See Section 7.8.5 for details on protocol exceptions.
+Modifications may be permanent (protocol modification), which changes the protocol for all remaining subjects, or one-time, which changes the protocol for a specific subject (protocol exception).
+See Section 7, Protocol/Research Plan Exceptions for details on protocol exceptions.

 Investigators should consider whether the proposed changes to the research alter the original scope, purpose, or intent of the research.
-When the research itself is fundamentally changed, the IRB will typically require a new study application rather than allow such changes to be made through a modification to the existing protocol/research plan.
+When the research itself is fundamentally changed, the IRB generally requires a new study application rather than allow such changes to be made through a modification to the existing protocol/research plan.